Hiking Dog Mountain Trail: Everything you need to know

 In case you don’t want to deal with any of the above, you have 3 options:

-1. If you don’t care about the wildflowers too much: Hike Dog Mountain Trail outside the busy season.
+1. If you don’t care about the wildflowers too much, Hike Dog Mountain Trail outside the busy season.

 2. During the busy season, hike Dog Mountain Trail on a weekday.

-3. OR: Use the shuttle from Stevenson!
+3. OR: Use the FREE Dog Mountain shuttle from Stevenson!

 The Columbia Area Transit (CAT) provides free shuttle service on weekends during the busy season (departs at Skamania County Fairgrounds gravel parking lot at 518 SW Rock Creek Drive in Stevenson).

-The best part: They will provide you with a FREE daily permit for the Dog Mountain Trail System and you do not need to purchase one upfront.
+The best part: They will provide you with a FREE daily permit for the Dog Mountain Trail System, and you do not need to purchase one upfront.

 #3 Dog Mountain trail stats